 It has four main towns.
-Wexford and New Ross are located in the south and west of the county, while the towns of Enniscorthy and Gorey support the northern part of the county.
+Wexford and New Ross are located in the south and west of the county, while the towns of Enniscorthy and Gorey support the northern part of the county (see map on following page).

-Population and Settlement Trends
+2.2.2 Population and Settlement Trends